 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain what is the biggest challenge to the development of a comprehensive understanding of addiction.
+-Explain the biggest challenge to the development of a comprehensive understanding of addiction.

 -Explain what is meant by the circularity between the variables of involvement and choice/control.